ON THE MOVE WITH PICTOU RECREATION AND PARKS

 A kit bag full of outdoor recreation equipment for entertaining family and friends is available from Pictou Recreation & Parks.
 The kit includes frisbees, Tug'o'War rope, bat, balls, pylons and more.
 Reserve by calling the office at 485-4372 (a deposit of $20.00 is required, but will be refunded in full when the equipment is returned).

-Also available to lend out: washer toss games, floor hockey equipment, tennis rackets, rollarblades, flag football and baseball kit with bats, helmets, catchers equipment, and balls.
+Also available to lend out: Canoe, bikes, snow shoes, nordic walking poles, sport wheel chairs, washer toss games, floor hockey equipment, tennis rackets, rollarblades, flag football and baseball kit with bats, helmets, catchers equipment, and balls.
+For a complete listing of equipment visit <here>

 DID YOU KNOW: that you can sign out the following bike equipment from the Pictou Library: bike locks, tire pump, allen-key tune up kit.